symbiote-h2020/EnablerLogic/README.md

 this method is called when Resource Manager component has updated resources for specified acquisition taskId.

+- `public EnablerLogicDataAppearedMessage readResource(PlatformProxyTaskInfo info)` -
+this method sends request to Platform Proxy to read resource and return result.

 #### Enabler Logic communicating with Resource Manager or Platform Proxy components

 - `public ResourceManagerAcquisitionStartResponse queryResourceManager(ResourceManagerTaskInfoRequest...requests)` -